Steps singer Ian “H” Watkins and Love Island star Maura Higgins are among the names confirmed for the 2020 series of ITV’s Dancing On Ice.

-Here is who is confirmed for the new series:
+Here is who is confirmed for the series so far:

 The Steps singer joked that in preparation for joining the show he has been watching YouTube videos of previous winners James Jordan and Ray Quinn.

-The 43-year-old Welsh star rose to fame as part of British band Steps, who reunited in 2017 to tour and release a new album after a break.
+The Welsh star, 43, rose to fame as part of British band Steps, who reunited in 2017 to tour and release a new album after a break.

 – Maura Higgins

-Irish star Higgins announced on ITV’s This Morning that she would be taking part in the skating series.
+Irish star Higgins announced she would be taking part in the skating series on ITV’s This Morning.

 She and Curtis Pritchard, who are still dating, came fourth on Love Island.